-The IJB is a legal body in its own right, as set out in the legislation, the Public Bodies (Joint Working) (Scotland) Act 2014, which established the framework for the integration of health and social care in Scotland
+The IJB is a legal body in its own right, as set out in the legislation, the Public Bodies (Joint Working) (Scotland) Act 2014, which established the framework for the integration of health and social care in Scotland.

 The Integration Scheme for the IJB sets out how we will meet the requirements of this legislation.
 We are responsible for planning, commissioning and delivery of services for children and adults from both of our partners, East Renfrewshire Council and NHS Greater Glasgow and Clyde, and also have the planning responsibility for our population's use of large hospital based services along with housing aids and adaptations.
 The Integration Scheme provides a detailed breakdown of all the services the IJB is responsible for.
+The delivery of services is through the Health and Social Care Partnership (HSCP).